Scroll Down For The Delicious Treats...

 Instructions

-Step 2: In a large bowl, whisk together the flour, cinnamon, baking powder, baking soda, and salt until evenly combined.
+In a large bowl, whisk together the flour, cinnamon, baking powder, baking soda, and salt until everything is evenly combined.

-Step 3: In another large bowl, whisk together the sugar, vegetable oil, eggs, and vanilla until smooth.
+In another bowl, whisk the sugar, vegetable oil, eggs, and vanilla extract until the mixture is smooth and well blended.

-Step 4: Add the grated zucchini to the wet mixture and gently fold it in until combined.
+Add the grated zucchini to the wet mixture and fold it in gently until evenly distributed throughout.

-Step 5: Add the dry ingredients to the wet ingredients and mix gently until just combined.
-Do not overmix.
-Fold in the chopped walnuts.
+Add the dry ingredients to the wet mixture and stir gently until just combined, then fold in the chopped walnuts without overmixing.

-Step 6: Divide the batter evenly between the prepared pans and sprinkle extra walnuts on top.
+Divide the batter evenly between the prepared pans and sprinkle extra walnuts on top for added texture.

-Step 7: Bake for 40 to 55 minutes, until a toothpick inserted into the center comes out clean and the tops spring back lightly when touched.
+Bake until a toothpick inserted into the center comes out clean and the tops spring back lightly when touched.

 Zucchini Bread Recipe